toladata/Knowledgebase/en/12-learn-toladata/unit-6-analyze-your-data/import-data-to-track.md

 **\*Already a customer?
 Please refer directly to your production site.**

+##### Sample datasets

+Feel free to use sample data:
+1. Download a sample Beneficiaries list as a CSV file or link it to TolaData directly [from GoogleDrive](https://docs.google.com/spreadsheets/d/18kZeA9f9akq1PYCNVErtiaMqKzvIity3ZwbTchTptXc/edit?usp=sharing) \[redirects to an external website\].

 #### Further reading

 1. Read more on how to [import data from different sources to Track](https://help.toladata.com/en/11-track/import-datasets.html) on the Knowledgebase.